Signia Hearing Aid Reviews

 Directional Hearing

 In this view, the user can fine-tune the behavior of the directional microphone.
-The example above is often used in the car to allow the driver to hear the front-seat passenger while reducing road noise.
+It’s often used in the car to allow the driver to hear the front-seat passenger while reducing road noise.

 Signia App Accessory Control